simao-ferreira/dotfiles/i3/README.md

 The login manager is LightDM, the configuration for the greeter (login screen manager) is set at `/etc/lightdm/slick-greeter.conf`
 It's possible to check for other installed greeters at `/usr/share/xgreeters` all `.desktop` files are the greeters installed.
 To configure the login background `lightdm-settings` should be enough.

+One interesting option to manage color schemes is `pywal`.
+It can be installed via `sudo pacman -S python-pywall` or `sudo pacman -S python-pip`+`sudo pip3 install pywal`+`pip3 install --user pywal`.
+To run it `wal -i </path/to/img.jpg>`.
+It will generate a new color scheme [TO WHERE?][todo].
+However given the split system used on Mi3, this will be applied to URxvt but not on i3bar, gedit, or rofi.
+Also may not be present after reboot.
+It's necessary to run `wal -R` on each startup of the system.
+In i3 you can add the command in the `.i3/config` with `exec --no-startup-id wal -R`.

+To update the URxvt color scheme with pywal is necessary to add to `~/.bashrc` `# pywal`
+`setsid wal -i <wallpaper-name>`
+This will however change the default wallpaper to the one set above.
+This might not be ideal.

 ## Sound
 Out of the box Mi3 comes with AlsaMixer, but sound will not working from headphones, some comments online refer to Alsa not being able to play from Firefox and other programs.
 Within Mi3 there is also a script to install Pulse Audio with it.
 Pulse Audio will run on top of AlsaMixer to provide extra capabilities.